 The Metallurgical Behavior of Metal During Impact

-Key metallurgical considerations include:
+Key metallurgical factors:

 - Internal tensile and compressive stress zones